 Thanks, Furious Fiction

-As I wrote in another blog post in December 2020, Thanks, Furious Fiction.
+As I wrote in another blog post, Thanks, Furious Fiction.
 You helped me stay sane during 2020 and inspired me to share my twelve Furious Fictions on Tall And True and launch a short story podcast.
 And I’ve got my fingers crossed for my April 2021 entry.

 What was the brief for April’s Furious Fiction?